Area 4: Integration and Scaling Up

 • 4A.3 - Assess the effects of dieback and other perturbations

-Activities: We identified several incipient dieback areas (areas where the plants turned prematurely brown) using the drone flights over Dean Creek and have set up plots in two areas where we are sampling the same variables as those being followed in the wrack patches (Obj.
-4A1).
+Activities: We continued field measurements in dieback areas, where we are sampling the same variables as those being monitored in the wrack patches (Obj 4A1).

 • 4A.4 - Synthesize results into a scaled-up disturbance-scape